PrashikBhimte/PrashikBhimte/README.md

 ---

 💡 **About Me**
-- 🎓 I'm a 3rd year B.Tech Computer Science student
+- 🎓 I'm a final year B.Tech Computer Science student
 - 🧠 Exploring the intersection of **Machine Learning** and **Backend Systems**
 - 🔧 Skilled in building robust APIs with **FastAPI**, **Flask**, and **Django**
 - 🤖 I enjoy solving real-world problems using ML tools like **Scikit-learn** and **TensorFlow**